starwolves/space/README.md

 ### The new Bevy client

 Currently there is full focus on recreating the client in Bevy ECS.
 This is the main priority and we are just getting started and it will be a while before it is of any use.
-The new Bevy client is integrated in the same repository.
+The new Bevy client is developed open-source in this repository.

 ## Documentation